survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 npm init -y # -y generates *package.json*, skip for more control
 ```

 You can tweak the generated *package.json* manually to make further changes to it.
 We'll be doing some changes through *npm* tool, but manual tweaks are acceptable.
-The official documentation explains various [package.json options](https://docs.npmjs.com/files/package.json) in more detail.
+The official documentation explains [package.json options](https://docs.npmjs.com/files/package.json) in more detail.

 T> You can set those `npm init` defaults at *~/.npmrc*.

 T> This is a good place to set up version control using [Git](https://git-scm.com/).
 You can create a commit per step and tag per chapter so it's easier to move back and forth if you want.

 T> It is possible to replace most of the npm commands mentioned with [Yarn](https://yarnpkg.com/) equivalents.
-Yarn is a good alternative to npm as it comes with a few unique benefits including *lockfiles* and better performance.
+Yarn is a good alternative to npm as it comes with unique benefits including *lockfiles* and better performance.

 ## Installing Webpack